zach-capalbo/vartiste/src/static/instructions.md

 # VARTISTE

-Pronounced V-Artiste.
+Pronounced Vee-Ar-tEEst.
 VARTISTE is a virtual reality app for doing 2D drawing and image editing.
 A virtual reality headset with tracked motion controllers, such as the [Valve Index](https://store.steampowered.com/valveindex) or [Oculus Rift S](https://www.oculus.com/rift-s/) are required to use it.